-- For data privacy and competition issues, energy regulators should work with the authorities responsible for data protection and competition to ensure mutual understanding of the issues in the energy sector and to ensure energy companies adopt best practice. - 4.
-For cybersecurity, as a minimum, take forward the recommendations in the recent CEER report, including that: - Even non-Operator of Essential Services (OES) actors should apply cybersecurity standards as close as possible to those of OES. - NRAs should encourage meeting compliance with the Directive on Security of Network and Information Systems and provide support in transposing horizontal regulation into sector-specific best practices. - NRAs need to be prepared to monitor and evaluate cybersecurity expenditure, particularly of regulated entities. - Management in energy-sector entities, including NRAs, should provide clear guidance on cybersecurity governance, including, the proper place and role for the chief information security officer (CISO). - TSOs/DSOs/Suppliers should have a cybersecurity strategy and they should set clear and effective cybersecurity measures prior embracing new technologies such as Cloud computing or systems for the handling of Big Data. - CEER and ACER may promote cultural change through activities such as partnerships and awareness campaigns.
+R 1 Data protection: for data privacy and competition issues, energy regulators should work with the authorities responsible for data protection and competition to ensure mutual understanding of the issues in the energy sector and to ensure energy companies adopt best practices.

+R 2 Cybersecurity: as a minimum, take forward the recommendations in the recent CEER report, including that:

+- Even non-Operator of Essential Services (OES) actors should apply cybersecurity standards as close as possible to those of OES. - NRAs should encourage operators to meet compliance with the Directive on Security of Network and Information Systems and provide support in transposing horizontal regulation into sector-specific best practices. - Competent authorities need to be prepared to monitor and evaluate cybersecurity expenditures, particularly of regulated entities. - Management of energy-sector entities, including NRAs, should provide clear guidance on cybersecurity governance, including, the proper place and role for the chief information security officer (CISO). - TSOs/DSOs/Suppliers should have a cybersecurity strategy and they should set clear and effective cybersecurity measures prior to embracing new technologies such as cloud computing or systems for the handling of Big Data. - CEER and ACER may promote "cultural" change through activities such as partnerships and awareness campaigns.